William Blair Investment Management LLC Sells 180,218 Shares of Luxfer Holdings PLC (NYSE:LXFR)

-William Blair Investment Management LLC cut its position in Luxfer Holdings PLC (NYSE:LXFR) by 6.8% during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 2,479,945 shares of the industrial products company’s stock after selling 180,218 shares during the quarter.
-William Blair Investment Management LLC owned about 8.95% of Luxfer worth $48,681,000 at the end of the most recent reporting period.
+William Blair Investment Management LLC lessened its holdings in shares of Luxfer Holdings PLC (NYSE:LXFR) by 6.8% during the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 2,479,945 shares of the industrial products company’s stock after selling 180,218 shares during the period.
+William Blair Investment Management LLC owned 8.95% of Luxfer worth $48,681,000 as of its most recent SEC filing.

-Several other institutional investors and hedge funds have also recently modified their holdings of the business.
-Paradice Investment Management LLC raised its stake in shares of Luxfer by 4.2% in the third quarter.
-Paradice Investment Management LLC now owns 2,289,957 shares of the industrial products company’s stock valued at $44,952,000 after buying an additional 91,311 shares during the period.
-Kempen Capital Management N.V. grew its position in shares of Luxfer by 4.1% in the second quarter.
-Kempen Capital Management N.V. now owns 1,901,543 shares of the industrial products company’s stock valued at $42,310,000 after purchasing an additional 74,814 shares in the last quarter.
-BlackRock Inc. grew its position in Luxfer by 2.5% during the second quarter.
-BlackRock Inc. now owns 1,694,120 shares of the industrial products company’s stock worth $37,694,000 after buying an additional 41,046 shares in the last quarter.
-Goldman Sachs Group Inc. grew its position in Luxfer by 2.2% during the second quarter.
-Goldman Sachs Group Inc. now owns 661,774 shares of the industrial products company’s stock worth $14,725,000 after buying an additional 14,061 shares in the last quarter.
-Finally, Northern Trust Corp grew its position in Luxfer by 1.2% during the second quarter.
-Northern Trust Corp now owns 237,026 shares of the industrial products company’s stock worth $5,273,000 after buying an additional 2,874 shares in the last quarter.
+Other hedge funds have also made changes to their positions in the company.
+Sei Investments Co. boosted its holdings in shares of Luxfer by 29.9% during the 2nd quarter.
+Sei Investments Co. now owns 56,527 shares of the industrial products company’s stock valued at $1,258,000 after buying an additional 13,021 shares in the last quarter.
+Panagora Asset Management Inc. boosted its holdings in shares of Luxfer by 536.6% during the 2nd quarter.
+Panagora Asset Management Inc. now owns 18,201 shares of the industrial products company’s stock valued at $405,000 after buying an additional 15,342 shares in the last quarter.
+Goldman Sachs Group Inc. boosted its holdings in shares of Luxfer by 2.2% during the 2nd quarter.
+Goldman Sachs Group Inc. now owns 661,774 shares of the industrial products company’s stock valued at $14,725,000 after buying an additional 14,061 shares in the last quarter.
+Invesco Ltd. boosted its holdings in shares of Luxfer by 10.5% during the 2nd quarter.
+Invesco Ltd. now owns 41,356 shares of the industrial products company’s stock valued at $920,000 after buying an additional 3,944 shares in the last quarter.
+Finally, The Manufacturers Life Insurance Company boosted its stake in Luxfer by 8.6% in the 2nd quarter.
+The Manufacturers Life Insurance Company now owns 16,763 shares of the industrial products company’s stock worth $373,000 after purchasing an additional 1,334 shares in the last quarter.
 Hedge funds and other institutional investors own 96.13% of the company’s stock.

-Separately, Zacks Investment Research upgraded Luxfer from a “sell” rating to a “hold” rating in a research report on Friday, January 7th.
+In related news, Director Lisa G. Trimberger purchased 5,000 shares of the firm’s stock in a transaction on Monday, November 29th.
+The shares were acquired at an average price of $19.79 per share, for a total transaction of $98,950.00.
+The purchase was disclosed in a legal filing with the SEC, which can be accessed through this link.
+2.90% of the stock is owned by insiders.

-Luxfer (NYSE:LXFR) last released its quarterly earnings results on Sunday, October 24th.
-The industrial products company reported $0.25 earnings per share for the quarter, missing the consensus estimate of $0.26 by ($0.01).
-The company had revenue of $91.20 million during the quarter, compared to the consensus estimate of $90.60 million.
+Luxfer (NYSE:LXFR) last announced its quarterly earnings data on Sunday, October 24th.
+The industrial products company reported $0.25 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.26 by ($0.01).
+The company had revenue of $91.20 million for the quarter, compared to the consensus estimate of $90.60 million.
 Luxfer had a net margin of 10.46% and a return on equity of 18.59%.
-The business’s revenue was up 17.4% on a year-over-year basis.
-During the same quarter last year, the firm earned $0.22 EPS.
-Equities research analysts anticipate that Luxfer Holdings PLC will post 1.14 earnings per share for the current year.
+The company’s revenue was up 17.4% compared to the same quarter last year.
+During the same quarter last year, the firm posted $0.22 earnings per share.
+As a group, research analysts predict that Luxfer Holdings PLC will post 1.14 earnings per share for the current year.

-The firm also recently announced a quarterly dividend, which will be paid on Wednesday, February 2nd.
-Stockholders of record on Friday, January 14th will be issued a dividend of $0.125 per share.
-This represents a $0.50 dividend on an annualized basis and a dividend yield of 2.71%.
+The business also recently declared a quarterly dividend, which will be paid on Wednesday, February 2nd.
+Shareholders of record on Friday, January 14th will be paid a $0.125 dividend.
+This represents a $0.50 annualized dividend and a yield of 2.71%.
 The ex-dividend date of this dividend is Thursday, January 13th.
-Luxfer’s dividend payout ratio (DPR) is presently 37.59%.
+Luxfer’s payout ratio is currently 37.59%.

+Separately, Zacks Investment Research upgraded shares of Luxfer from a “sell” rating to a “hold” rating in a research note on Friday, January 7th.

 Luxfer Holdings Plc is a global producer of highly-engineered industrial materials, which specializes in the design and manufacture of high-performance products for transportation, defense and emergency response, healthcare, and general industrial purposes.
 It operates through the Gas Cylinder and Elektron segments.